 When you submit an enquiry via our website, we use the personal data you supply to respond to your query, including providing you with any requested information about our products and services.
 We may also email you several times after your enquiry in order to follow up on your interest and ensure that we have answered your it to your satisfaction.
 We will do this based on our legitimate interest in providing accurate information prior to a sale.
 Your enquiry is stored and processed as an email which is hosted by Microsoft within the European Economic Area (EEA).
 We keep enquiry emails for two years, after which they are securely archived and kept for seven years, when we delete them.

-The new version of the ISO27001 standard came out in October 2022, and we’re now into the transition period to move across to the latest requirements and controls.
+The new version of the ISO27001 standard came out in October 2022, and we’re now beyond the date (1st May 2024) when initial certification can be to the 2013 version of the standard, so for new ISMSs it’s 2022 all the way.
 In this article we offer a seven step process to achieve the transition smoothly and effectively, based on our own knowledge of the new standard, and available guidance from certification bodies.
 We’re assuming you’re already certified to the 2013 version of the standard and are considering when and how to become certified to the 2022 version.

 Before you can transition, you need to have as full an understanding as possible of the changes to the requirements of the standard.
 To help in this, we’ll give you a quick summary now.